6 vegetarian-friendly places to spend CDC vouchers

 Prices start from $2.50 for one dish.

-- For the full list of places that accept CDC vouchers, go to the CDC website.
+•For the full list of places that accept CDC vouchers, go to www.gowhere.gov.sg/cdcvouchersmerchants